QuantumNuke75/Unofficial-Modding-Guide/_posts/2022-07-19-mapmodding.md

 ---
 title: Map Modding
-date: 2022-07-19 00:00:00 +0000
+date: 2022-08-07 13:00:00 +0100
 categories: [Map Modding]
 tags: [maps]
-description: An in-depth guide on how to create maps and add audio, doors, AI, and game assets.
+description: An in-depth guide on how to create maps with custom game modes and add audio, doors, AI, and game assets.
-author: "TO BE FIXED"
+author: "TheRealSourc3"
 ---